Help / Tour

 Start from geographic origin, then drill into difficulty bands to find tunes for your level.

-Origin → Rhythm tree screenshot
+Origin to Rhythm tree screenshot

-Origin → Rhythm
+Origin - Rhythm

 Open page

-Rhythm → Key tree screenshot
+Rhythm to Key tree screenshot

-Rhythm → Key
+Rhythm - Key

 Open page

-Rhythm → Complexity tree screenshot
+Rhythm to Complexity tree screenshot

-Rhythm → Complexity
+Rhythm - Complexity

 Open page

-Key → Meter tree screenshot
+Key to Meter tree screenshot

-Key → Meter
+Key - Meter

 Open page

-Meter → Key tree screenshot
+Meter to Key tree screenshot

-Meter → Key
+Meter - Key

 Open page

-Key → Rhythm tree screenshot
+Key to Rhythm tree screenshot

-Key → Rhythm
+Key - Rhythm

 Open page

-Complexity → Key tree screenshot
+Complexity to Key tree screenshot

-Complexity → Key
+Complexity - Key

 Open page

-Complexity → Meter tree screenshot
+Complexity to Meter tree screenshot

-Complexity → Meter
+Complexity - Meter

 Open page